aliaksandr-klimovich/test-frw/doc.md

 - Should be possibility to run tests in parallel.
 - If test case fails, test result should be collected anyway.

+### Corner cases

+- How the output of the test case should be handled?
+    - Printed to the stdout / not printed
+    - Stored / not stored

 ## Implementation

 - First approximation: